exponential-idle-guides/exponential-idle-guides/src/view/guides/2k-5k-guide.md

 ### Graduation routing

-The graduation route for pre-Theory is:
+The graduation route for pre-Theoriesis:

  - 2k → 3.8k or 4k
  - 3.8k or 4k → 4.6k